 a world-class, interdisciplinary and innovative graduate school that

 - educates world-leading scientists who can address the multiple challenges inherent in the Sustainable Development Goals and

-PhD students from all faculties of the university are financed through the graduate school.
-They are enrolled to a specific research study programme at their department, and simultaneously take part in the university-wide interdisciplinary PhD courses developed on the basis of the issues defined by the Sustainable Development Goals.
+PhD students from all faculties of the university are enrolled to a specific research study programme at their department and simultaneously take part in the interdisciplinary PhD courses focused on the Sustainable Development Goals.

 The Agenda 2030 Graduate School is administrated via

 the Centre for Environmental and Climate Science at Lund University - cec.lu.se.